BSc (Hons)

 L700

-From glaciers to megacities, geography is the study of the earth’s processes, both natural and human.
-As a subject it has the capacity to take you almost anywhere, and field exploration is a major component of study.
-Our course explores some of the most pressing issues facing the planet in the 21st-century: climate change, pressures on the natural world and society and how these can be mitigated and managed.
+From glaciers to megacities, Geography is the study of the earth’s processes, both natural and human.
+As a subject it has the capacity to take you almost anywhere and field exploration is a major component of the course.
+Our BSc explores some of the most pressing issues facing the planet in the 21st century: climate change, pressures on the natural world and society and how these can be mitigated and managed.

 World Map with several rolled up maps